cg-223/TooManyNumbers/README.md

 # Unfinished

-TMN doenst currently work as Talisman does.
+TMN doesn't currently work as Talisman does.

 # Too Many Numbers
 This mod succeeds *Talisman* as the goto mod for numbers above 1e308.